 President Duda still most trusted politician - poll

-Fifty-six percent of Poles declared confidence in President Andrzej Duda in June, which puts him on top of the confidence ranking.
-Trust in the president remained unchanged from the previous month, a survey by the CBOS pollster shows.
+Fifty-four percent of Poles declared confidence in President Andrzej Duda in late June and early July, which places him top in the confidence ranking.
+Trust in the president fell by 2 percentage points from the previous survey, a CBOS poll shows.

-Thirty-six percent of Poles do not trust Andrzej Duda, up by 3 percentage points in comparison with the previous month.
+Thirty-five percent of Poles do not trust Andrzej Duda, down by one percentage point in comparison with the previous poll.

-The incumbent president was followed by Prime Minister Mateusz Morawiecki, who is trusted by 53 percent of those surveyed.
-Some 35 percent of Poles voiced distrusted in the PM.
-Both ratings remained at the same level.
+The president was followed by Prime Minister Mateusz Morawiecki, who is trusted by 51 percent of those surveyed (down by two percentage points).
+Some 35 percent of Poles voiced distrust in the PM, unchanged.

-Third came Health Minister Łukasz Szumowski with 49-percent trust, down by 4 percentage points, while 31 percent of people distrusted him, up by 6 percentage points from the previous poll.
+Third came Health Minister Lukasz Szumowski with 48-percent trust, down by one percentage point, while 29 percent of people distrusted him, down by two percentage points from the previous poll.

-The less trusted politician in Poland is Polish far-right MEP and president of Poland's Freedom party, Janusz Korwin-Mikke, who was trusted by 17 and distrusted by 56 percent of the Polish respondents.
+The least trusted politician in Poland is Polish far-right MEP and president of Poland's KORWiN party, Janusz Korwin-Mikke, who was distrusted by 52 percent and trusted by 17 percent of the Polish respondents.

-Leader of the ruling Law and Justice (PiS) Jarosław Kaczyński is trusted by 40 percent and distrusted by 48 percent.
+Leader of the ruling Law and Justice (PiS) Jaroslaw Kaczynski is trusted by 39 percent and distrusted by 48 percent.

 CBOS ran the survey on a representative sample of 1,339 adult Poles between the first and second round of the presidential election on June 30-July 9-25, 2020.